Create a drop down menu - Database managed

 Adding, deleting, or changing drop-down list values are logged in the Library Audit Log.

-To create a drop-down database lookup metadata field
+To create a dropdown menu - database lookup metadata field

 1. In the Web Client, go to Administration Panel > Library Configuration > Metadata Fields.